kyma-project/kyma/tests/end-to-end/external-solution-integration/README.md

 #### Connect to the debugger:

-via CLI:
+**via CLI:**

 ```shell
 dlv connect localhost:40000
 ```

-For further information on how to use dlv see this [CLI reference](https://github.com/go-delve/delve/tree/master/Documentation/cli)
+For further information on how to use dlv, see this [CLI reference](https://github.com/go-delve/delve/tree/master/Documentation/cli).

-via Goland:
+**via Goland:**

-Create a new Run Configuration with type `Go Remote` and select localhost:40000 as target.
-Then click the debug button and debug as usual.
+Create a new Run Configuration with type `Go Remote` and select `localhost:40000` as target.
+Then, click the debug button and debug as usual.

 #### Get logs